josephxbrick/table_of_contents_sketch_plugin/README.md

 Each artboard that you want listed in the TOC must have either a page-title instance or a section-title instance on it.

 The page title symbol must have a text override named `<pageTitle>`.
-It doesn't matter what the symbol itself is named, and it doesn't matter what the default override text is.
+It doesn't matter what the sy mbol itself is named, and it doesn't matter what the default override text is.

 <img src="/readme_images/page_title_symbol.png" width="380">